brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ```
 :::

-`r` does not exist to runtime, so the declaration of `p` needs to be ill-formed, while the declaration of `q` is fine.
+`r` does not exist at runtime, so the declaration of `p` needs to be ill-formed, while the declaration of `q` is fine.
 If `std::meta::info const*` is a consteval-only type, then the declaration of `p` is rejected by our consteval-only type rule in [basic.types.general]{.sref}/12:

 ::: std
 [12]{.pnum} [...]
 Every object of consteval-only type shall be